Ricardo Friedrich

-Ricardo Henrique Schuck Friedrich (born 18 February 1993) is a Brazilian professional footballer who currently plays as a goalkeeper for Kalmar FF.
+Ricardo Henrique Schuck Friedrich (born 18 February 1993) is a Brazilian professional footballer who plays as a goalkeeper for Veikkausliiga club HJK Helsinki, on loan from Malmö FF.

 Career

 In April 2016, RoPS announced the signing of Ricardo Friedrich.
 During a game between RoPS and FF Jaro on 28 June 2015, Ricardo was substituted at half-time after suffering a concussion during the first half.
 In December 2015, Ricardo extended his contract with RoPS for an additional two-seasons.

+Last year, Ricardo was one of the highlights of the local championship and received the Allsvenskan best goalkeeper award.
+The athlete ended the season with 14 games without conceding a goal in the Swedish Championship, being the leader in the foundation; saved a penalty and made 78 saves.
+In addition, he was the archer with the most appearances in the selection of the round, being in it five times.

+In the match between Kalmar FF and Mjällby AIF, away from home, and ended in a 1–1 tie, He completed 50 matches in team.

+On 5 January 2024, Friedrich was signed by Malmö FF.

 Personal life

-He is the younger brother of Douglas, also a goalkeeper.
+Friedrich is the younger brother of Douglas, also a goalkeeper.